WDNR-Water-Use/CSLSdata/README.md

 ## Installation

+A large number of data files in this package are hosted via [Git Large File Storage (LFS)](https://git-lfs.github.com/).
+You may need to install LFS in order for some files to download properly via git.

 To install or explore this R package:

   1. Use `devtools` to install the package.
 This will allow you to